GothenburgBitFactory/ti.net/content/docs/tutorial.md

 $ ▒
 ```

-You are told that there is no active time tracking, and that\'s right, because we\'ve done nothing yet.
+You are told that there is no active time tracking, and that's right, because we've done nothing yet.

 ```console
 $ ls -l .timewarrior